 Abies bracteata tolerates clay and serpentine.

-Abies bracteata's foliage color is green, type is evergreen and has fragrance.
+Foliage of Abies bracteata has color green, is evergreen and has fragrance.

 Communities for Abies bracteata:Mixed-evergreen Forest and Yellow Pine Forest.